MIC: Model-agnostic Integrated Cross-channel Recommenders: Experiments

-We have plugged our \methodname~ into prevalent recommendation algorithms.
-As shown in Table~\ref{tab:main_table}, \methodname~ successfully boost their performance of overall datasets. $X+\methodname~$ achieve a significant performance gain on all evaluation metrics than other retrieval models over two datasets across all channels.
-In particular, $DSSM+\methodname~$ gain $9.13\%$, $18.01\%$, $12.62\%$ over vanilla DSSM model in Recall@20, NDCG@20, Hit Rate@20 respectively over Amazon Book.
+The model performance for the retrieval stage recommender system is shown in Table \ref{tab:main_table}.
+We conduct extensive experiments to dissect the effectiveness of our proposed model-agnostic integrated cross-channel (\methodname~) model.
+In the baseline performance comparison experiment, the \methodname~ is implemented in a full mode with weighted UI, UU, and II contrastive loss.
+All these models are running on the four datasets introduced above: Amazon Book, Taobao, Movielens and Steam.
+We plug our \methodname~ into prevalent retrieval baselins: : YouTube DNN, Gru4Rec and ComiRec..
+As shown in Table~\ref{tab:main_table}, \methodname~ enhanced models ($X$+MIC) consistently achieve a significant performance gain on all evaluation metrics than the retrieval baselines over four datasets.
+In particular, $ComiRec+\methodname~$ gain $10.90\%$, $9.31\%$, $18.51\%$ over vanilla ComiRec model in Recall@50, NDCG@50 and Hit Rate@50 respectively over Amazon Book.